-In Government service there are three types of the appointment of an employee like permanent, temporary and ad hoc.
-The nature of the appointment could change by many reason e.g. length of service, requirement of employee and number of vacancies.
-In appointment letter or contract of employee the nature of the appointment is specifically laid down.
-For example if in an appointment letter the nature of appointment is mention as temporary, to which candidates had given his acceptance.
-Afterthat employer can terminate him without prior notice and he can’t object as per contract otherwise termination is not malafide.
+In Government service, there are three types of the appointment of an employee like permanent, temporary and ad hoc.
+The nature of the appointment could change by many reasons e.g. length of service, the requirement of employee and number of vacancies.
+In appointment letter or contract of the employee, the nature of the appointment is specifically laid down.
+For example, if in an appointment letter the nature of appointment is mention as temporary, to which candidates had given his acceptance.
+After that employer can terminate him without prior notice and he can’t object as per contract otherwise termination is not malafide.

-In the absence sanction of permanent post, status of permanency cannot be granted.
+In the absence sanction of a permanent post, the status of permanency cannot be granted.

 Temporary Appointment –

-An appointment can be temporary in the government service.
-Where the appointment was made on a temporary basis and was continuing as such, merely placing the employee in a scale of pay which is different to the one in which is different to the one in which he was temporarily appointed does not make him a permanent employee when the rules required other formalities, e.g. confirmation etc. to be fulfilled.
+An appointment can be temporary in government service.
+Where the appointment was made on a temporary basis and was continuing as such, merely placing the employee in a scale of pay which is different to the one in which he was temporarily appointed does not make him a permanent employee when the rules required other formalities, e.g. confirmation, etc. to be fulfilled.

 It has been held that although a temporary appointee has a right to continue till a regularly selected candidate is available, he cannot claim any preferential treatment.

 The concept of ad hoc appointment is that in an emergency, regular appointment by conducting examinations and taking interviews, etc. is not possible due to the shortage of time and till such time a regular appointment is made, an ad hoc appointment is made in the exigencies of administration.